Pamela Nadell: Scholarship

 Nadell's scholarship focuses on American Jewish history, especially the history of American Jewish women.

 In 1995, she was guest editor of an issue of American Jewish History devoted to research about women.
 She subsequently edited volumes including Women and American Judaism: Historical Perspectives (2001; with Jonathan D. Sarna), and American Jewish Women's History: A Reader, and authored others, including Women Who Would be Rabbis: A History of Women's Ordination and America's Jewish Women: A History from Colonial Times to Today.

 Her work brings to the fore Jewish women previously ignored in most history books.
 She highlights the roles women have played in changing historically set precedents.
 In doing so she has publicized the names of the first women to push against the established male-only rabbinates of the United States, tracing the origins of that debate in the late 19th century to an 1889 short story in the Jewish Exponent, "A Problem for Purim," by the journalist Mary M. Cohen, a member of the historic Philadelphia synagogue, Congregation Mikveh Israel.

 Dedicating her work to advancing the scholarship laid down by historians of women's history, Nadell has ventured to explore the means in which women traditionally shut out of religious spaces continue to assert influence within and outside the religious domain.

-In America's Jewish Women: A History from Colonial Times to Today, religion becomes only one of the diverse commitments and activities of Jewish women.
-In this groundbreaking history, Nadell shows two threads binding the nation's Jewish women: a powerful sense of self and a deep commitment to making the world a better place.
+In America's Jewish Women: A History from Colonial Times to Today, religion becomes only one of the commitments and activities of Jewish women.
+In this history, Nadell shows two threads binding the nation's Jewish women: a sense of self and a commitment to making the world a better place.

 Informed by the shared values of America's founding and Jewish identity, Nadell highlights Jewish women's activism in the history of the nation they came to call home, from the 18th to the 20th century.
 She writes about the colonial era matriarch Grace Nathan and Nathan's great-granddaughter poet Emma Lazarus, about labor organizer Bessie Hillman, and about Supreme Court Justice Ruth Bader Ginsburg.

 She discusses Jewish women's activism in the labor, birth control, suffrage, civil rights, and feminist movements.
 She also discusses sexual assaults of sweatshop workers during the mid-20th century, as well as the hardships many women would endure as agunot, women whose husbands cannot or will not grant them a religious divorce who can never remarry under Jewish law.